-In the last few years, we’ve seen a massive increase in the use of Selective Androgen Receptor Modulators, otherwise known as SARMs.
+In the last few years, we’ve seen a massive increase in the use of SARMs.
+One of the most popular of them all is none other than LGD 4033, also known as:

-In this article, we’ll go over just about everything there is to know about LGD 4033, including:
+In this article, we’ll go over absolutely everything you need to know about this unique muscle-building compound, including:

 - What It Is